jfbus/trace/README.md

 # trace

-Mailjet tracing library
+Status: development - expect bugs, breaking changes

+Tracing library for Go.

-It wraps :
+It wraps in a single call :

 * logging,
 * metrics,